SteeltoeOSS/Documentation/api/v4/discovery/initialize-discovery-client.md

 # Discovery clients

-This section describes how to activate the Steeltoe discovery client(s), which is a prerequite for resolving friendly names.
+This section describes how to activate the Steeltoe discovery client(s), which is a prerequisite for resolving friendly names.
-Your app can use multiple clients, but only one per type.
+Your app can use multiple clients but is limited to a single instance per type.

 Fundamentally, several things need to happen: